This Is What School Was Like 100 Years Ago

 Teeth and fingernails were inspected for dirt

 In the late 1800s, immigrant families from Poland, Germany, Italy, Russia, and other countries were vigorously educated in the American cleanliness culture, Suellen Hoy wrote in Chasing Dirt: The American Pursuit of Cleanliness.
 Children’s fingernails, hair, faces, and teeth were inspected for dirt and they were taught how to “properly” wash up with soap and use toothpicks to scrape the dirt from under their nails.
 Teachers at overcrowded urban schools also worried about contagious disease and often “quarantined” kids with sniffles and other symptoms.
-Next, see what women’s workplaces looked like 100 years ago to see just how far we have come.

 - Encyclopedia.com: “The 1910s Education: Topics In The News”